 A capital stack consists of the total capital invested in the project.
-For multifamily real estate, the capital stacks will be comprised of a combination of senior debt, mezzanine debt (optional), common equity, and preferred equity (optional).
+For our offerings, the capital stacks will be comprised of a combination of senior debt, mezzanine debt (optional), common equity, and preferred equity (optional).
 Having a clear understanding of the capital stack in each investment offering is important for developing your diversified portfolio.

 Which Components Have Seniority

-When asset is either refinanced or sold the proceeds are dispersed from the bottom of the capital stack and up.
-After each position is fully repaid, then is will go to the next and continue until all positions have been fully repaid.
+When an asset is either refinanced or sold the proceeds are dispersed from the bottom of the capital stack and up.
+After each position is fully repaid, then it will go to the next and continue until all positions have been fully repaid.

 Capital Stacks for Our Projects